KristinaRadosavljevic/Jira-doc-tracker/README.md

 8. Edit the URL to your Jira instance (line 290 in **front.py**).
 9. Upgrade the database to the latest migration by entering the following line in the terminal:
 `alembic upgrade head`.
-(If you make changes to the database structure, generate a new migration by entering `alembic revision --autogenerate -m "Example message"` and upgrading to that migration again.)
+(If you make changes to the database structure, generate a new migration by entering `alembic revision --autogenerate -m "Example message"` and upgrade to that migration again.)

 The Jira Documentation Tracker front-end application is opened by running the **front.py** file.